 Diana is the former Secretary General of the Institut Français of Rwanda.
-She owns a degree in Communications and Journalism from her home country, Madagascar, a Masters in Management, Culture and Media, from Senghor University (Egypt) and a Masters in International Relations, Policy and Strategy of international public actions from Jean Moulin University (France).
-She started as journalist with "Midi Madagasikara" and "The service Mag" and she managed different artistic productions with her association “TwAnora" in Madagascar.
+She holds a degree in Communications and Journalism from her home country, Madagascar, a Masters in Management, Culture and Media from Senghor University (Egypt) and a Masters in International Relations, Policy and Strategy of International Public Actions from Jean Moulin University (France).
+She started out working as a journalist with "Midi Madagasikara" and "The service Mag" and has also managed different artistic productions through her association “TwAnora" in Madagascar.
 She has worked with festivals in Madagascar, Rwanda and Ivory Coast.

 Esperance Ayinkamiye is Rwandan and has lived in South Africa for almost two decades.
 She is currently working towards a Master’s Degree in Business Administration.
 She holds a BTech Degree in Taxation, as well as a Diploma in Accounting and a Post Graduate Certificate in Education specialising in Accounting and Business studies.
 She has worked as a Finance Manager in the NGO sector for many years, for organisations such as African Monitor and Gender Dynamix.
 She is married with three children.